NormanDunbar/SuperBASIC-Manual/sphinx/source/index.rst

    Structure <Structure.clean>
    Writing Programs <WritingPrograms.clean>

    Appendices Introduction                   <AppendicesIntro.clean>
    A1.
 Minerva                               <Appendix01.clean>
    A2.
 SMSQ/E                                <Appendix02.clean>
    A3.
 Emulators                             <Appendix03.clean>
    A4.
 Thor Computers                        <Appendix04.clean>
    A5.
 Expansion Boards                      <Appendix05.clean>
    A6.
 Compatibility                         <Appendix06.clean>
    A7.
 Multiple Basics                       <Appendix07.clean>
    A8.
 Error Messages                        <Appendix08.clean>
+   A9.
+Character Set, Keyboards              <Appendix09.clean>
+   A10.
+Designing New Character Sets (Fonts) <Appendix10.clean>
+   A11.
+Mathematics                          <Appendix11.clean>
+   A12.
+Device Drivers                       <Appendix12.clean>
+   A13.
+Extended Pointer Environment         <Appendix13.clean>
+   A14.
+Coercion                             <Appendix14.clean>
+   A15.
+Mouse Drivers                        <Appendix15.clean>
+   A16.
+The QL Display                       <Appendix16.clean>
+   A17.
+Networks                             <Appendix17.clean>

 ..
 Indices and tables
    ==================